mialkin/docs/tools/docker/docker compose.md

-# docker-compose
+# Docker Compose

-**docker-compose** is a tool for defining and running multi-container Docker applications.
+**Docker Compose** is a tool for defining and running multi-container Docker applications.

-With docker-compose, you use a YAML file to configure your application’s services.
+With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

+By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
+By convention, the docker-compose.yml contains your base configuration.

 ## Commands